Sofialay/sofialay/README.md

 ## Hello there, I'm Sofía 🌈

-🪐  I'm a curious person an estusiast learner of web development
+🪐  I'm a curious person and estusiast learner of web development

 🪐  Centered in making engaging and accessibles UI's